Helen Kasher MBACP PGDip BSc

 Hello and welcome to my page.

 I offer short-term and long-term therapy.
-Our work together will focus on the things that are important to you, and we will go at your pace, meeting at a time and frequency to suit you.
+Our sessions will focus on the things that are important to you, and we will go at your pace.
 I use comfortable rooms in Chapel Allerton and Cookridge, both easily accessible by public transport and with easy parking.
 The room in Cookridge is a ground floor accessible room.

 Training, qualifications & experience